Ecommerce in Poland

 Ecommerce customers in Poland

-As of July 2013 there are 38.3 million people living in Poland, of which 24.9 million were internet users in 2013.
-It’s now estimated about 65% of the total Polish population has access to the internet.
-About 30% of Poles shop online.
+There are over 38 million people living in Poland, of which 77 percent can be seen as internet users.
+And in 2018, six in ten internet users shopped online, a study from Ecommerce Foundation shows.
 Based on research from Gemius, the most purchased products in the Polish ecommerce sector were clothing and accessories, books, CDs, films and multimedia.
 According to data from yStats.com the most widely offered product categories were home/garden, followed by sports/hobbies and clothing/shoes.

 The ecommerce market in Poland

 Big online stores in Poland

 According to a report from Dotcom River there are over 12 thousand online stores in Poland.
 A very popular shopping site in Poland is that of mass merchant Allegro.pl.
 In 2011, it was the leading website in Polish ecommerce, with 40 million users in its homeland and a 50% annual revenue increase in April 2012 compared to the previous year.
 Other popular online stores in Poland are Groupon.pl, Neo24.pl, Opineo.pl, Komputronik, Empik Digital & Publishing and Merlin.pl.

 Latest news about Poland